johnno1962/injectionforxcode/documentation/storyboards.md

 }
 ```

-This approximately the booting process of a Storyboard based application.
+This approximates the booting process of a Storyboard based application.